wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 * **Observable sensitivity**: Without mass/completeness limits, mean-flux fits yield shallower k∼0.35–0.42 (Malmquist bias).
 A peak-density proxy γ̂(z) and the mass-limited, completeness-limited mean-flux both give k≈0.52, matching the parameter-free prediction.
 We pre-register further mass/completeness tests and expect convergence across observables.
 * **Limited predictive power**: While concrete forecasts are provided, the phenomenological nature limits deeper physical insights or connection to fundamental physics.
 * **Domain boundaries**: The transition between quantum, gravitational, and cosmological regimes involves scale-dependent factors that may not apply universally across all physical contexts.

+Observable sensitivity and convergence tests are summarized in **Appendix J**, showing that completeness- and mass-limited mean-flux results converge to k ≈ 0.52 and agree with the peak-proxy and parameter-free prediction.

 ### 7.4 Falsifiability Constraints
 * **Precision requirements**: Many predictions require measurement precision at or beyond current instrumental limits.
 Null results may reflect insufficient sensitivity rather than framework failure.